The Last Supper

 When the children have gathered, make sure they see you open your bible to the Old Testament book of Exodus.
 Serve the snack.
 It is highly likely that the children will respond just as the children in the Bible did.
 As the children eat the snack, they will probably want to know the meaning of the bitter herbs you have just served them!
 You can then read Exodus 12:21-27 from the bible or give a brief recap.
 The bitter herbs reminded God’s people how bad it was to be a slave in Egypt.
 Then they ate the bread and drank the wine to celebrate how God delivered/freed them.
 Point to the red “blood” you have put over the door.

 Even though this first Passover happened in the Old Testament, Jews celebrated it every year at the same time.
-Jesus and his followers celebrated the Passover too.
+Jesus and His followers celebrated the Passover too.

 top